orhunozbek/dspa-semester-project/README.md

 Second Startup:
 When you start Kafka a second time, for example with the scripts, then you only need to check 5-8 again.
-Make sure that you write at least once to Kafka every time you shutdown Kafka.
-When you do not shut down Kafka you don't need to do any of these steps at all.
+Make sure that you write at least once to Kafka every time you shutdown your computer.
+When you do not shut down your computer you don't need to do any of these steps at all.

 How to run: